-The t-test of Institutional Ownership has a significant effect on Earnings Management, with a value of (0.00).
-The institutional ownership variable's sig. value is less than the set significance level of < 5% ($\alpha = 0.05$), indicating that institutional ownership affects earnings management.
+The t-test of Institutional Ownership has a significant effect on f24 nings Management, with a value of (0.00).
+The institutional ownership variable's sig. value is less than the set significance level of < 5% ( $\alpha = 0.05$ ), indicating that institutional ownership affects earnings management.

-The ownership of shares by the corporation can minimize the incident of earnings management actions.
-This result is consistent with the findings of Cornett et al. (2007), which found that institutional ownership has a significant negative effect on earnings management.
-The impact of institutional ownership on earnings management in Indonesia can be interpreted as follows: institutional owners are long-term investors who prioritize long-term profits, and institutional ownership typically has a low share reflecting power, implying that it cannot intervene.
-As a result of the small institutional ownership, managers cannot perform earnings management actions.
-The results are contrary to Garcia- Meca & Sánchez-Ballesta (2009), who argue that there is a positive correlation between institutional ownership and earnings management, concluding that the higher the level of institutional ownership, the higher the earnings management.
+The ownership of shares by the corporation can minimize the incident of

+55 earnings management actions.
+This result is consistent with the findings of Cornett et al. (2007), which found that institutional ownership has a significant negative effect on earnings margament.
+The impact of institutional ownership on earnings management in Indonesia can be interpreted as follows: institutional owners are long-term investors who prioritize long-term profits, and institutional ownership typically has a low share reflecting power, implying that it cannog the small institutional ownership, magers cannot perform earnings management actions.
+The results are contrary to Garcia- Meca & Sanchez-Ballesta (2009), who argue that there is a positive correlation between institutional ownership and earnings management, concluding that the higher the level of institutional ownership, the higher the earnings management.

-As a result of the findings of this study, managers were compelled to engage in earnings management to protect the interests of certain parties, one of which was the owner.
-According to the results of the interaction test, the effect of institutional ownership combined with bonus managers on earnings management achieved a significance value of (0.20).
-The institutional ownership variable has a significance value greater than 5% ($\alpha = 0.05$), indicating that institutional ownership cannot mitigate the influence of institutional ownership on earnings management.
+The results of this study forced managers to control earnings in ord57 to safeguard the interests of many stakeholders, among them the owner.
+According to the results of the interaction test, the effect of institutional ownership combined with builds managers on earnings management achieved a signification value of (0.20).
+The institutional ownership variable has a significance value greater than $[34] (\alpha = 0.05)$ , indicating that institutional ownership cannot mitigate the influence of institutional ownership on earnings management.

-Based on the output above, the size of a company's bonus manager does not affect the effect of institutional ownership on earnings management.
-The high level of institutional ownership is thought to increase control over the business, reducing manipulative actions by company executives, such as earnings management.
-Thus, it can be concluded that providing a bonus manager does not always increase management's motivation to take earnings management actions.
+According to the results above, institutional ownership's impact on earnings management is unaffected by the size of a company's bonus manager.
+The high institutional ownership level is supposed to strengthen oversight over the company and decrease CEO manipulation, such as earnings managemen Thus, it can be concluded that providing a bonus manager does not always increase management's motivation to take earnings management actions.
 This is because management is more concerned with attracting investors' attention to convince them to invest in the company.
 Thus, with large capital, it will be able to develop a business in a more profitable direction, resulting in a large bonus manager in the long run, as opposed to earnings management, which is only profitable in the short term.
-The findings of this paper corroborate those of Dustriyani (2015), who found that a bonus manager has a negative but not statistically significant effect on earnings management.
+The findings of this aper corroborate those of Dustriyani (2015), who found that a bonus manager has a negative but not statistically significant effect on earnings management.
 This is likely because a company's bonus manager is dominated by fixed salaries and allowances, with minimal variable bonus manager.

-The Independent Board of Commissioners' t-test has a significant effect on Earnings Management, with a value of (0.03).
-The institutional ownership variable has a significance value less than the set threshold of 5% ($\alpha = 0.05$), indicating that this independent board of commissioners has a negative effect on earnings management, implying that the presence of an independent commissioner can reduce the occurrence of profit-generating management actions.
-The more independent commissioners a company has, the fewer earnings management actions.
-This demonstrates that an independent board of commissioners have effectively carried out their responsibilities to monitor the quality of financial reporting to rein in earnings management within the company.
+The Independent Board of Commissions' t-test has a significant effect on Earnings Management, with a value of (0.03).
+The institutional ownership variable has a significance value less than the set threshold of 5% ( $\alpha = 0.05$ ), indicating that this independent board of commissioners has a negative effect in earnings management, implying that the presence of an independent commissioner can reduce the occurrence of profit-generating management actions.
+There are less earnings management actions taken by a corporation the more independent commissioners it has.
+This shows that an independent board of commissioners has successfully discharged its duties to oversee the caliber of financial reporting and restrain internal corporate earnings management.

-The findings of this study corroborate Beasley (1996) assertion that independent board of commissioners have a detrimental effect on companies' earnings management practices.
+The findings of this study corroborate Beasley (1996) assertion that independent board of commissioners have a detrimental effect on companies' earnings manager 33 t practices.
 This finding contradicts Klein (2000) and Gideon (2005), who concluded that the proportion of independent commissioners did not affect earnings management actions carried out in Indonesian companies.